ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* locked

-Returns true if the object is locked (nor editable, neither deletable)
+Returns true if the object is locked (nor editable, neither deletable).

 <a id="compolyx.SolidElementSet.serialize"></a>

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="compolyx.SolidElementSet.size"></a>

 #### *property* size

-Number of entities
+Number of entities.

 <a id="importedsolidmodel"></a>